Skip to content

 January 4, 1983, Deputy Sheriff Alex Eversole, Perry County Sheriff’s Office, died from a gunshot while serving a warrant with two state troopers.
 As soon as the officers were in the house, the suspect opened fire, killing Deputy Eversole and wounding both troopers, leaving one of them paralyzed.
 A child and another suspect also died in the shootout.

-January 4, 1988, Governor W. Wilkinson appointed former Governor Albert B. “Happy” Chandler to UK’s board of trustees.
-Chandler, 89, one of Wilkinson’s earliest supporters, said, “the governor couldn’t have done a nicer thing for me.”
+January 4, 1988, Governor W. Wilkinson appointed former Governor “Happy” Chandler to UK’s board of trustees.
+Chandler, 89, one of Wilkinson’s earliest supporters, said, “The governor couldn’t have done a nicer thing for me.”
 Chandler remained seated for the majority of the capitol rotunda news conference and his 2nd term on the board did not end well.

 January 4, 1990, the U.S. Post Office raised the price of a stamp to 29 cents.